resuna/plugdaemon/README.md

 I'm going to completely redo the command line syntax in 3.0, because it's gotten rather cruddy.
 Suggestions will be appreciated... also ideas for new features would be timely.

-## Documentation: (the version an option was added is in italic in parentheses)
+## Documentation: (the version an option was added is in parentheses)

 ### PLUG(1)